-The country's 41-year-old president is gearing up to hold his first summit with Russian strongman Vladimir Putin in an effort to revive a stalled peace process to end the five year separatist conflict in eastern Ukraine.
+Zelensky is gearing up to hold his first summit with Putin in an effort revive a stalled peace process to end the five-year separatist conflict in eastern Ukraine.

-Zelensky's critics fear that Putin will push the comedian-turned-politician to make damaging concessions in order to retain Moscow's de-facto control of separatist regions in eastern Ukraine.
+Zelensky's critics fear that Putin will push the 41-year-old comedian-turned-politician to make damaging concessions that will allow him to retain Moscow's de facto control of separatist regions in eastern Ukraine.

 "We are against a betrayal," protester Sergiy Lezvinsky, 58, told AFP.

 "We want to put an end to the occupation, to the decisions that are being fast-tracked."

 The provisional agreement of a roadmap was a key condition set by Moscow for a meeting that will be hosted by French President Emmanuel Macron and also involve German Chancellor Angela Merkel.

 The plan has been dubbed "the Steinmeier formula", after Germany's former foreign minister Frank-Walter Steinmeier, who proposed it.

 Zelensky's predecessor Poroshenko has called it "Putin's formula," claiming it will endorse the Russian annexation of Crimea and Moscow's de-facto control of eastern Ukraine.